 The following contains forward-looking statements about the outlook for our business.
-Reference should be made to Section 16 - Forward-looking statements at the end of this MD&A. For a description of risk factors that could cause our actual results to differ materially from the forward-looking statements, please also see Section 14 - Risk factors in this MD&A and note 12 in our unaudited condensed interim consolidated financial statements.
+Reference should be made to Section 15 - Forward-looking statements at the end of this MD&A. For a description of risk factors that could cause our actual results to differ materially from the forward-looking statements, please also see Section 14 - Risk factors in this MD&A and note 12 in our consolidated financial statements.